muhiqsimui/MuhiqCov19Bot/README.md

 # MuhiqWhatsappBot
-this is place to save my ongoing project
+this is place to save my ongoing project for humanity help world and complete my study

-now this is can be hosted bot only can copy your chat and chat agains to you

-urlyourserver/sms